HYPERLITE DAY SALE丨UP TO $120 OFF

 For facility managers and electrical contractors, the "input voltage" field on a spec sheet is often viewed as a binary compatibility check: does the fixture support 120V, 277V, or 480V?
 However, from a capital expenditure (CAPEX) and operational efficiency standpoint, input voltage is a dynamic variable that dictates the actual performance of an LED driver.

-The core conclusion for technical buyers is this: LED driver efficiency is not a flat line; it is a curve.
-Operating a driver at the extreme ends of its rated voltage range—such as running a universal 120-277V driver at exactly 120V—typically results in a 2% to 5% efficiency drop compared to its peak performance near the 200V-240V range.
-In large-scale industrial retrofits, these "efficiency dips" can aggregate into thousands of dollars in lost energy savings over a 10-year lifecycle.
+The core technical takeaway for procurement is this: LED driver efficiency is not a flat line; it is a curve.
+Operating a driver at the extreme ends of its rated voltage range—such as running a universal 120-277V driver at exactly 120V—typically results in a measured efficiency dip.
+Laboratory observations under IES LM-79-19 conditions often show a 2% to 5% variance compared to peak performance near the 200V-240V "sweet spot."
+In large-scale industrial retrofits, these efficiency deltas can aggregate into significant energy costs over a 10-year lifecycle.

 LED High Bay lights in a high-ceiling warehouse with light meter and IES lighting standards clipboard